Urban Ecologies

 By Hollis Moore

-A patch of Yerba Mansa, Anemopsis californica, planted within the community garden is the core of the multifaceted installation, Rootwalk, which honors relations between people and plants.
+A patch of Yerba Mansa, Anemopsis californica, planted within the community garden was the core of the multifaceted installation, Rootwalk, which honored relations between people and plants.
 The community garden is a space of nurturing; plants, community, and oneself; through symbiotic plant-human relations.
-Yerba Mansa will spread rhizomatically over the course of the installation, serving as a metaphor for sharing plant stories.
-The public may collect a zine/field guide from a library next to the Yerba Mansa patch.
-Dozens of community members contributed stories to the plant zine and their descriptions will prompt participants to meander through the park and learn the attributes of plant species.
-Flags, dyed with regional plants and printed with graphic symbols, will signal participants to various plants and the information in the zine/field guide.
-Over time the flags will decompose and emphasize the need to pass along plant stories, knowledge, and seeds before their meaning is lost.
+Yerba Mansa spread rhizomatically over the course of the installation, serving as a metaphor for sharing plant stories.
+The public was able to collect a zine/field guide from a library next to the Yerba Mansa patch.
+Dozens of community members contributed stories to the plant zine, and their descriptions prompted participants to meander through the park and learn the attributes of plant species.
+Flags, dyed with regional plants and printed with graphic symbols, signaled participants to various plants and the information in the zine/field guide.
+Over time the flags decomposed, emphasizing the need to pass along plant stories, knowledge, and seeds before their meaning is lost.

 Rootwalk Zine: